burcakotlu/GLANET/docs/source/tutorial.rst

 		-  Check this check box, if you want to annotate given intervals w.r.t.
 KEGG Pathways in exon-based, regulation-based and all-based manner.

 	* *TF and KEGG Pathway Annotation*
-		-  Check this check box, if you want to annotate given intervals w.r.t.
+		-  Check this check box, if you want to annotate given intervals concurrently w.r.t.
 Transcription Factors binding sites and KEGG Pathways in exon-based, regulation-based and all-based manner.
-		This is a joint annotation which means that given interval, TF  and KEGG Pathway intervals overlap jointly.
+		This is a joint annotation which means that given interval, TF  and KEGG Pathway intervals overlap concurrently.
 		Here, same TF with different cell lines are pooled.

 		In other words, joint annotation requires trio overlaps.

 	* *TF and KEGG Pathway Annotation (CellLine Based)*
-		-  Check this check box, if you want to annotate given intervals w.r.t.
+		-  Check this check box, if you want to annotate given intervals concurrently w.r.t.
 Transcription Factors binding sites (CellLine Based) and KEGG Pathways in exon-based, regulation-based and all-based manner.
-		This is a joint annotation which means that given interval, TF and KEGG Pathway intervals overlap jointly.
+		This is a joint annotation which means that given interval, TF and KEGG Pathway intervals overlap concurrently.

 		In other words, joint annotation requires trio overlaps.